msakrejda/attr_pouch/README.md

 end
 ```

-Note that your encoder and decoder do have access to the field object,
+Note that your encoder and decoder do have access to the field
-which includes name, type, and any options you've configured in the
+definition object, which includes name, type, and any options you've
-field definition.
-Option names are not checked by `attr_vault`, so
+configured in the field definition.
+Option names are not checked by
-custom decoder or encoder options are possible.
+`attr_vault`, so custom decoder or encoder options are possible.

 When an encoder or decoder is specified via symbol, it will only work
 for fields whose type is declared to be exactly that symbol.
 When